What are fleas?

 Why do I have a flea problem?

 Fleas can become a problem in any yard or home, whether pets are present or not.
-The humid, warm weather found in Georgia throughout much of the year allows fleas to thrive.
+The humid, warm weather found in Savannah, GA throughout much of the year allows fleas to thrive.
 Fleas can complete their life cycle either inside or outside and are pests that can quickly take over any space.

 Wild animals most frequently introduce fleas into yards, where you or your pets may come into contact with these insects and introduce them into your home.
 Fleas may also move inside on animal intruders like mice that have found a way inside, or on pieces of used furniture or rugs already infested with adults, eggs, or larvae.